Fetch (folklore)

 A fetch is a supernatural double or an apparition of a living person.
-The sighting of a fetch is regarded as an omen, usually for impending death.
+The sighting of a fetch is regarded as an inevitable omen, usually for impending death to oneself, or a loved one.

 Description

 The fetch is described as an exact, spectral double of a living human, whose appearance is regarded as ominous.
-A sighting of a fetch is generally taken as a portent of its exemplar's looming death, though John and Michael Banim report that if the double appears in the morning rather than the evening, it is instead a sign of a long life in store.
+A sighting of a fetch is generally taken as a message of soon death, though John and Michael Banim report that if the double appears in the morning rather than the evening, it is instead a sign of a long life in store.
 As such, it is similar to the Germanic doppelgänger and to some conceptions of the British wraith.
 Francis Grose associated the term with Northern England in his 1787 Provincial Glossary.